detky/PowerArray/README.md

 # PowerArray
 Power Array extends the native Array prototype by adding many additional features to <b>[Filter](#filtering),</b><b> [Sort](#sorting) </b> and  <b>[Manipulate](#manipulation)</b> arrays.
+Everything here is under construction.
 ##Quick examples:
 Suppose that the variable "orders" is an array of objects.
 Each object has a few properties and sub-properties, as the most objects collections that are normally served by a rest service.
 That being the case:

-###"Hello World": Filtering by a first-level property with a single condition:
+####"Hello World": Filtering by a first-level property with a single condition:
 ```javascript
 //Extract all orders having status Pending.
 Sort by code, ascending:
 var filteredOrders = orders.Where({status: 'Pending'}).Sort({code: 'AscendingIgnorecase'});
 ```
-###"Filtering by multiple conditions on first and second level properties, using auxiliar function "In":
+####"Filtering by multiple conditions on first and second level properties, using auxiliar function "In":
 ```javascript
 //Extract all orders having status Pending and containing at least one product of Category 'A1', 'B2' or 'C3'.
 Sort by code ascending and by priority descending:
 var filteredOrders = orders.Where({